shakilmith/documentaion/quarkus/qute/render-collection/index.md

 </html>
 ```

-Now, start your development server and if you now invoke the uri [http://localhost:8080/planets](http://localhost:8080/planets) in your favourite web browser you will see that the planets list has been has been rendered.
+Now, start your development server and invoke the uri [http://localhost:8080/planets](http://localhost:8080/planets) in your favourite web browser.
+If everything is going well, you will see that the planets list has been rendered.

 ![alt text](image1.png)

 ## Accessing Iteration Metadata

 The following keys are valid to use in the loop as well in order to access the iteration metadata.
 Such as,

 ```
 count - 1-based index